 - Swift has taken Objective-C, the previous programming language for iOS apps, in terms of usage.
 Uber, Airbnb, Square, meditation app Calm, and nearly 500,000+ apps on the App Store partially written in Swift language.

-- Developers prefer Swift because it’s fast, efficient, and easy to understand — with appeal for both established developers, and novices brand-new to the craft.
+- Developers prefer Swift because it’s fast, efficient, and easy to understand — with an appeal for both established developers, and novices brand-new to the craft.

-- Swift breaks stereotypes set by Apple: While the company is well-known for its confidentiality and proprietary control, Swift is an open source project, meaning developers can customize.
+- Swift breaks stereotypes set by Apple: While the company is well-known for its confidentiality and proprietary control, Swift is an open-source project, meaning developers can customize.

 History of Swift

-Group of Apple developers, including Lattner, started working on Swift in 2010, before Apple officially launched it in 2014.
+A Group of Apple developers, including Lattner, started working on Swift in 2010 before Apple officially launched it in 2014.
 Several indie developers and startups quickly joined the bandwagon to experiment with Swift’s features, like reduced crashes and concise syntax.
 Swift comes across as a natural evolution of Objective-C. Swift was built to be a clear, concise language that was both powerful and easy to understand.

 Why Developers prefer Swift: Features of Swift